Cypress restaurant went from near bankruptcy to record sales after Barstool Sports donation

 A week ago, Vogt applied to the Barstool Fund asking if they could help him cover payroll for six months.

 Barstool has raised nearly seven million dollars to help small business owners.
-So far, 22 have bene helped.
+So far, 22 have been helped.

 "I got good news for you," Dave Portnoy, of Barstool Sports said on the video call.
 "We're going to keep Mack's Tenders going here."